rockettheme/docs/Docs/magento/extensions/magemenus/INDEX.md

 Breadcrumbs
 -----

-Although Magento doesn't support hierarchal CMS pages, the jQuery script that powers the menus will inject a pages "menu" parent into the site breadcrumbs.
+Although Magento does not support hierarchal CMS pages, the jQuery script that powers the menus will inject a pages "menu" parent into the site breadcrumbs.
 Both the top and side menus have this functionality - however, if an item appears in both menus, the top menus parent will take precedence.

 Setup
 -----